Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Entering the Hamlet of As CarizasEntering the Hamlet of As Carizas

 If you blink, you will miss this town.
-Turn right at the T-intersection in town and walk another 200 meters, before coming to this intersection, below.
+Turn right at the T-intersection in town, just after the hórreo in the photo above, and walk another 200 meters, before coming to this intersection, below.
 Continue across the paved road and straight on, onto another tractor lane towards the next town of Dumbría and the albergue there.

 Straight on Towards Dumbría on day three of the Camino Finisterre to MuxíaStraight on Towards Dumbría